vmichalecki/record-show/README.md

 ## Description

-Forked from collabortive project to expand as sole author.
+Forked from collaborative project to expand as sole author.

 This app lets a user login and vote on which art style best describes their favorite album covers.
 This app was built using `React`, `GraphQl`, and `MongoDB`.